canonical/mysql-k8s-operator/docs/how-to/monitoring-cos/enable-alert-rules.md

 At this stage, the COS Alert Manager will start sending alert notifications to Pushover.
 Users can receive them on all supported [Pushover clients/apps](https://pushover.net/clients).

+> Some alert rules use `for: 0m`, but may still appear delayed.
+This is because Prometheus evaluates alert rules at intervals (configured via [`evaluation_interval`](https://charmhub.io/prometheus-k8s/configurations#evaluation_interval), typically every minute) and depends on fresh data scraped at its own intervals (default: 1 min).
+As a result, the best-case alert delay is: **scrape interval + evaluation interval**.

 <details><summary>Screenshot of Pushover web client
 </summary>